irnamstf/2403-ITT440/10% Individual Assignment/26 NUR NAJIAA ALEEYA BINTI NOR AZMI/README.md

 # How to Install GCC Compiler using pkg Package Manager on FreeBSD

 ## Introduction
-GCC or "GNU Compiler Collection" is a free software compiler system capable of compiling several programming languages, including C, C++, Objective-C, and Fortran.
-GCC is widely used in creating software for Unix-like systems and it has been adapted for various platforms, demonstrating its adaptability and flexibility in the realm of open-source programming.
+GCC or "GNU Compiler Collection" isa free software compiler system capable of compiling several programming languages, including C, C++, Objective-C, and Fortran.
+GCC is widely used in creating software for Unix-like systems, such as Linux, Windows, various BSDs.
+It has been adapted for various platforms, demonstrating its adaptability and flexibility in the realm of open-source programming.

+## How Does It Work?
+GCC is a toolchain that compiles code, links it with any library dependencies, converts that code to assembly, and then prepares executable files.
+It follows the standard UNIX design philosophy of using simple tools that perform individual tasks well.
+The GCC development suite utilizes these discrete tools to compile software.

+When you run GCC on a source code file, it first uses a preprocessor to include header files and discard comments.
+Next, it tokenizes the code, expands macros, detects any compile-time issues, then prepares it for compilation.
+It is then sent to the compiler, which creates syntax trees of the program’s objects and control flow and uses those to generate assembly code.
+The assembler then converts this code into the binary executable format of the system.
+Finally, the linker includes references to any external libraries as needed.
+The finished product is then executable on the target system.

 ## Prerequisites
 Before we start the installation, make sure you have everything you need: